-The BVI has no sales tax on goods or services.
+The islands have no sales tax on goods or services.
 The stated price on restaurant menus and in shops is what you pay.

 Country code 1

-Dialing BVI phone numbers consist of the area code, followed by a seven-digit local number.
-If you are calling from abroad, dial 1 + 284 + seven-digit number.
+Dialing USVI phone numbers consist of a three-digit area code, followed by a seven-digit local number.
+If you are calling from abroad, dial all 10 digits preceded by 1.
 If you are calling locally, just dial the seven-digit number.